 An IRIS webinar on data access can be seen here.

-Pressure measurements spanning 48 hours from midnight CDT 4/14.
+Pressure measurements spanning 48 hours from midnight CDT on 14 April 2012.
 A broad drop in pressure mirrors the passage of the severe weather front.
-The spike around midnight on 4/15 coincides with a F3 tornado striking the town of Woodward, Oklahoma approximately 20 miles to the west.
-(Click to enlarge.)
+The spike around midnight on April 15 coincides with a F3 tornado striking the town of Woodward, Oklahoma approximately 20 miles to the west.
+(Click on the plot to enlarge.)